slagle/undercloud-live/README.md

 Once the script has completed, you should have a functioning undercloud.
 At this point, you would move onto the next steps of building images and deploying an overcloud.
-These steps are also scripted in the undercloud-images.sh and undercloud-deploy-overcloud.sh scripts.
-So you can just run these if you prefer to do that instead:
+These steps are also scripted in the undercloud-images.sh and
+undercloud-deploy-overcloud.sh scripts.
+You can just run these scripts if you prefer to do that instead:

     $ undercloud-live/bin/undercloud-images.sh
     $ undercloud-live/bin/undercloud-deploy-overcloud.sh

-undercloud-images.sh will not build images if the files already exist under /opt/stack/images.
+NOTE: undercloud-images.sh will not build images if the files already exist under /opt/stack/images.
 If you already have image files you want to use on the undercloud, just copy them into /opt/stack/images.

 ### Prerequisites
-* Only works on Fedora 19
+* Only works on Fedora 19 x86_64
 * sudo as root ability

 ### Caveats